georgeracu/947g5/Reflective-Essay.md

 # Reflective Essay Group 4

 ###Project Context
-The final outcome of the project was to produce a cross platform application that displayed house price data in the form of a heatmap within a radius based on the current location of the user.The project was undertaken by seven students and was bound by the university's semester timetable.
-The client presented the group with an initial set of requirements which was implemented in order to initiate the project.
-As the project progressed the client outlined further functionality the application required within various sets of requirements, with each set of requirements increasing in complexity.
+The final outcome of our Advanced Software Engineering project was to produce a cross platform application that displayed house price data in the form of a heatMap within a radius relative to the current location of a user.The project was undertaken by six (6) students within a period of four (4) months.
+The nature of this project as with every other software product started off with a high-level overview of the software's expectation, and also with the accommodation for feature modifications as hinted by the client.
+As the project progressed the client, regular meetings in form of of the various iterations of the software being developed was demoed to the user and feedback for modification were collected and and improved on, with each set of requirements increasing in complexity.

 ###Positive Outcomes